Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-conv-corr.rst

       where:
          * **StreamsPerCore** = 1 when **(TP_G_LEN > ((TP_PHASES * Lanes * Points) / 2))**, otherwise **StreamsPerCore** = 2.
          * **Lanes** and **Points** are parameters related to the computation of convolution/correlation of two vectors F and G. Please refer to the table below for lanes and points for supported data type combinations.
-See :ref: `LANES_AND_POINTS`.

 .. _LANES_AND_POINTS: